 I know, I know… Aerosol can be so convenient when it comes to evenly dispersing the dry shampoo into your hair.
 But if you’re really serious about using a non-toxic dry shampoo, using aerosol just isn’t worth it.

-Look for the following ingredients in your non-toxic dry shampoo:
+Look for the following ingredients, organic if possible, in your non-toxic dry shampoo:

 • Rice starch, arrowroot powder, cornstarch, cassava kaolin clay, and baking soda: these are all safe, natural ingredients that can effectively absorb oil.